 Accidental deaths are the fifth leading cause of death in the United States.
 Sometimes, those accidents can result in a period of disability as well.
 As difficult as it is to think about, it is important to consider how your family would manage financially if you were unable to provide income due to a disability, and even worse, if the accident leads to death.
-Having both accidental death and dismemberment (AD&D) insurance and disability insurance can help provide peace of mind, especially if you work in a high-risk industry.
+Having both accidental death and dismemberment (Travel Club with AD&D Benefits) insurance and disability insurance can help provide peace of mind, especially if you work in a high-risk industry.

-The purpose of AD&D insurance is to protect your family from financial hardship should an accident occur that either prevents you from working due to a covered accident or causes death.
+The purpose of Travel Club with AD&D Benefits insurance is to protect your family from financial hardship should an accident occur that either prevents you from working due to a covered accident or causes death.
 Covered accidents are those that result in the loss of a limb, loss of a thumb and index finger, or loss of speech, hearing, or sight.
-AD&D insurance also pays a benefit if a covered accident was the cause of death.
-Although AD&D coverage may be included with some life insurance policies, it is also available to purchase as separate voluntary coverage.
-Benefits from AD&D coverage are paid out in addition to any benefits from life insurance policies.
+Travel Club with AD&D Benefits insurance also pays a benefit if a covered accident was the cause of death.
+Although Travel Club with AD&D Benefits coverage may be included with some life insurance policies, it is also available to purchase as separate voluntary coverage.
+Benefits from Travel Club with AD&D Benefits coverage are paid out in addition to any benefits from life insurance policies.

 What Does Disability Insurance Cover?